p-ja/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

    ```
    ![](Images/mjv2-10.png)

-   > **Note:** If you see acme-fitness home page displayed as below, then it means that your frontend app and its corresponding route in SCG is configured correctly and deployed successfully.
+   > **Note:** If you see the acme-fitness home page displayed as below, then it means that your frontend app and its corresponding route in SCG is configured correctly and deployed successfully.
 Explore the application, but notice that not everything is functioning yet.
-Continue on to next exercise to configure the rest of the functionality.
+Continue on to the next exercise to configure the rest of the functionality.

    ![](Images/acme-fitness-homepage.png)